Giordano, Markstrom lead Flames to 4-1 win over Canadiens

 MONTREAL (AP) — Mark Giordano had a goal and an assist, Jacob Markstrom stopped 26 shots and the Calgary Flames beat the Montreal Canadiens 4-1 Wednesday night.

 Noah Hanafin, Josh Leivo and Sean Monahan also scored, and Chris Tanev had two assists.
-The Flames have won three straight to pull four points behind the Canadiens for the fourth and final playoff spot in the North Division, though Montreal has three games in hand..
+The Flames have won three straight to pull four points behind the Canadiens for the fourth and final playoff spot in the North Division, though Montreal has three games in hand.

+“We have some ground to make up,” Hanifin said.
+“This division, you’re going to get those head-to-head games where you can really climb back in and this is the team we’re chasing.
+We know how important these games are.”

+Markstrom started for the second straight night after making 24 stops in Calgary’s 3-2 overtime victory over Toronto.
+He is expected to shoulder the goaltending load down the stretch since the Flames traded backup David Rittich to the Maple Leafs at Monday’s NHL trade deadline.

 Brett Kulak scored for the Canadiens, who have lost four of their last five.
 Jake Allen had 30 saves.